Cyncoed: Rhydypennau library

 Rhydypennau Library (Llyfrgell Rhydypennau) is situated near Cardiff High School.
 Refurbished in 2006–2007, modifications to the entrance included installing automatic doors and replacing existing ramps.
 New windows were also fitted and fascia boards were replaced.
 Accessible facilities for disabled people were introduced.

 There are 4 PCs with free public Internet access and 1 PC in the children's section.
 Storytime for pre-school children followed by craft activities, and rhymetime for babies and toddlers are organised by the library.

 Electoral ward

 Cyncoed is both an electoral ward, and a community without a community council in Cardiff.
-The electoral ward is within the parliamentary constituency of Cardiff Central.
+The electoral ward is within the UK parliamentary constituency of Cardiff East and Senedd constituency of Cardiff Central.
 It is bounded by Llanishen to the northwest; Lisvane to the north; Pentwyn to the east; Penylan and Plasnewydd to the south; and Heath to the west.
 It is represented by three councillors on Cardiff Council.
-Following the 2017 local elections these were two Liberal Democrat Councillors and one Conservative Councillor, having previously been three Liberal Democrat since 2004.
+There have been three Liberal Democrat Councillors since the early 1990s with the sole exception of between 2017 and 2022 when there were two Liberal Democrats and one Conservative Councillor.

-Following the death of Councillor Wendy Congreve, a by-election was held on 16 July 2019.
-The seat was retained by Robert Hopkins (Liberal Democrat).